vivaansinghvi07/soccer-database-project/README.md

 **Match** - this table is the largest and keeps information on every match for every league that I am looking at - you will be able to find the data of every soccer game that happened - currently, the table is about 5000-7000 rows long, just with the premier league alone.
   - match_id
   - date_played
+  - season_id - relates to season_id in LEAGUEHISTORY table
   - league_id - relates to league_id in LEAGUE table
   - home_team_id - relates to team_id in TEAM table
   - away_team_id - relates to team_id in TEAM table